microsoft/AcademicContent/Azure University Tour/MachineLearningHOL/README.md

 In this HOL, you will learn how to:

 - Create a Linux OS-based DSVM
-- Connect to the DSVM using a remote-desktop client
+- Connect to the DSVM using a remote desktop client
 - Save a data file from GitHub to the DSVM
 - Save a Jupyter Notebook file from GitHub to the DSVM
-- Use pandas to filter columns in a dataset
+- Use [pandas](http://pandas.pydata.org/) to filter columns in a dataset
-- Use pandas to quantize values in a column
+- Use pandas to calculate values in a column
 - Use scikit-learn to split the data into separate datasets for training and testing
 - Use scikit-learn to create an ML model
 - Use scikit-learn to analyze the model's accuracy